 YES we need your help!

 We have many specific groups working to stop TMX : the Community Nest Finders, Adopt a Pipeline, the Prayer Circle and the Tree Support are looking for members and are ready to train you.

-Even though construction has been stalled near our tree-sit, the fight is far from over.
-We are not quitting until TMX packs up and goes home, and to do that we need YOU!
+We are not quitting until TMX packs up and goes home, so we need YOU!

 Here are some ideas (September 27, 2021):